Ultra-High Energy Cosmic Ray production in the polar cap regions of black hole magnetospheres: Introduction

+It is clear that an increase of the event statistics is will lead to further improvement of our knowledge of the astronomical sources of UHECR.
+It is, however, also clear that even with the increase of the statistics (this requires accumulation of the signal over many years) the sensitivity of the UHECR experiments would not be enough to pin-point the individual UHECR sources.
+Even if the class of the objects which produce the observed UHECR flux would be determined (say, a certain type of AGN), only very limited information about the location of the particle acceleration sites and physical conditions in these sources would be extractable from the UHECR data alone.

+Assuming that at least some of AGN are potential sources \cite{berezinsky}, different "candidate" UHECR acceleration sites can be studied in detail in relation with the Auger signal, such as the giant radio lobes of radio galaxies \cite{melia,berezhko}, the large scale jets \cite{dermer}, or the AGN central engine.
+The only way to study the acceleration mechanisms in the individual UHECR sources is to single out the signal related to the UHECR production and propagation in the broad band electromagnetic spectrum or to detect the high-energy neutrino emission from the source.

-Recent observations of fast-variability of the very-high-energy (VHE) $\gamma$-ray emission from a nearby radio-galaxy M87 \cite{aharonian06} and from several blazars, Mkn 501 \cite{albert07}, PKS 2155-304 \cite{aharonian07} show that the central engines of active galactic nuclei (AGN), the supermassive black holes (BHs), most probably operate as powerful particle accelerators.
+Recent observations of fast-variability of the very-high-energy (VHE) $\gamma$-ray emission from a nearby radio-galaxy M87 \cite{aharonian06} and from several blazars, Mkn 501 \cite{albert07}, PKS 2155-304 \cite{aharonian07} strengthen the conjecture that the central engines of AGN, the supermassive black holes (BHs), could operate as powerful particle accelerators \cite{neronov07,krawczynski07,neronov08a}.
 The observed variability time scales, which are of the order of, or shorter than the light crossing times of the BH horizons, put tight constraints on the possible locations of particle accelerators in these objects.

 The compactness of the accelerators operating in the vicinity of the supermassive BHs (the characteristic size scale is set up by the Schwarzschild radius, $R_{\rm Schw}=2GM\simeq 3\times 10^{13}\left[M/10^8M_\odot\right]$~cm, where $M$ is the BH mass and $G$ is the Newton's constant) makes particle acceleration in these objects difficult, because of the inevitably strong energy losses related to the synchrotron/curvature radiation of the accelerated particles (see e.g. \cite{levinson00,aharonian02,neronov05}).
 The fact that, in spite of the strong energy loss rate, these accelerators produce electrons with energies of at least 10-100~TeV (the spectrum of the radio galaxy M87 extends at least up to 20 TeV without a signature of a cut-off), implies that the mechanism of acceleration operating in these objects is highly efficient \cite{neronov07}.
 An obvious candidate for such a highly efficient (i.e. fast) acceleration mechanism is acceleration of charged particles in a strong large scale electric field, which can be induced in the BH magnetosphere e.g. via the rotational drag of the magnetic field by the black hole, or in the regions of magnetic field reconnection in the accretion disk.